er-arcadio/technical_skills_curriculum/Graph/README.md

     - What's the total cost to get from 2 to 5?
     - Which route has the cheapest cost?

 - Let's look at how to code this.
+"Can we get from A to B?"
 What might the base case be?
     ```py
     def is_connected(graph, current, destination):
         #Base Case